imShashii17/pofo/README.md

 # pofo
-this is my portfolio app
+this is my portfolio app.
 author - Shashi